Life 1871 - 1908 AD

 Summer Palace Digital

-The Ching Origins and short History
+The Qing Origins and short History

-The origins of the Ching House, the Dynasty , lie in the North of China in Manchuria.
+The origins of the Qing House, the Dynasty , lie in the North of China in Manchuria.
 As such, the Qing Dynasty stems from one of China's 56 Ethnic Minority groups, as did the Earlier Yuan Dynasty.
 The Yuan Dynasty originated from the Nomadic Tribes of Mongolia ( united in earlier Time by the infamous Dhenghis Khan ).
 The Ming Dynasty that removed the Yuan was a native Han Dynasty.
-The Manchu Ching who dethroned the Han Ming were a Tungusic people who by their conquest of China would become assimilated into the huge country and culture.
+The Manchu Qing who dethroned the Han Ming were a Tungusic people who by their conquest of China would become assimilated into the huge country and culture.

 As is common in Chinese history, rulers would first take over part of the huge country.
 Then, from that powerbase, they would strive to conquer and sometimes really finally conquer China.
-So did the Ching Princes of the North.
+So did the Qing Princes of the North.

 First capturing their Capital at the City of Shenyang in Manchuria (Manchukuo in Chinese ( now Liaoning Province ), they then went on to capture the Provinces of Shandong and Inner Mongolia.
-Having surrounded the North China plain and the declining Ming Dynasty, the chance for a final move came for the Ching when a Bandit uprising overwhelmed Beijing forcing the existent Last Ming Emperor Chong Zhen (Chen Chun) to kill himself at Jingshan.
+Having surrounded the North China plain and the declining Ming Dynasty, the chance for a final move came for the Qing when a Bandit uprising overwhelmed Beijing forcing the existent Last Ming Emperor Chong Zhen (Chen Chun) to kill himself at Jingshan.
 With the country in Chaos the Manchurians -already poised to strike- moved in, welcomed by the common people and establishing an Empire that would last for 455 Years ,

 counting 11 Emperors.

-The Ching Dynasty ended with the 1911/1912 Revolution and
+The Qing Dynasty ended with the 1911/1912 Revolution and

 the establishment of the first Republic of China under